pdrogfer/simple-retrofit-app/README.md

 # Simple Retrofit App

-### A simple example of usage of Retrofit 2.0
+### A simple example usage of Retrofit 2.0

-This is a sample Android Studio project, the app retrieves a json array of database objects(customers), and provides them in form of array of Customer objects.
+This is a sample Android Studio project to get started with Retrofit.
+The app retrieves a json array of database objects(customers), and provides them in form of array of Customer objects.
 There is nothing there except Retrofit, to make it easier to read and use.

+Another great milestone in my **Simple** series.
 Enjoy!

-Another great milestone in my **Simple** series!

 ### License